MBSck/ppdmod/notes.md

 - The parameters from the priors are maed 1/4 away from the priors borders to avoid errors

 ## Plan
+- Implement nested fitting
+- Speed up the general code in speed, remove all passes of data
+- Use Py-Spy to check what takes the code long to run

 ## Things to check
 * Write a fuckton more tests for the important calculation functions -> Thorough tests needed